-Employees who are disciplined through a reduction in hours, or a leave from work are not eligible for missed wages as long as the employer documents the reasons for the discipline and the incident responsible.
+Employees who are disciplined through a reduction in hours or a leave from work are not eligible for missed wages as long as the employer documents the reasons for the discipline and the incident response.

-Another exception is when shifts are cancelled due to threats to either employees or public official recommendations.
+Another exception is when shifts are canceled due to threats to either employees or public official recommendations.

-Lastly, when shifts are cancelled due to public utility failures such as natural gas, electricity, water, or sewer.
-This also includes cancelled shifts from natural disasters, or when a ticketed event is cancelled, rescheduled, or changed in duration due to circumstances outside the employer’s control.
+Lastly, when shifts are canceled due to public utility failures such as natural gas, electricity, water, or sewer.
+This also includes canceled shifts from natural disasters, or when a ticketed event is canceled, rescheduled, or changed in duration due to circumstances outside the employer’s control.

-- Schedules changing less by 30 minutes or less in start and end of shift
+- Schedules changing less by 30 minutes or less in start and end of a shift

 - Employee Swap